 Garden City: Tuesday and Friday

-We also prepare interested students for the Advanced Placement exam in German.
+Today we also offer an AP prep course, which prepares students to take an AP exam in German at their HS.
 This exam is recognized by US Colleges and Universities.

 German-American-School, Regents Accredited Since 1911.